Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 The prolonged conflict features anime-inspired visuals and truly inventive action set pieces as these new characters strap themselves into giant mech suits and unload arm canons on the enemy.
 As impressive as the CG is during this epic attack sequence, the movie struggles to earn audience investment in these new characters as we spend most of the movie wishing we were experiencing such a battle with the core three that hooked us in in the first movie.

 Once Neo returns for a gravity-defying (and symbolism-heavy) final brawl with Agent Smith (Hugh Weaving), Revolutions sparks with some much-needed life on its way to a very anti-climactic ending.
 But this battle supreme is very satisfying, as is the final scene between the new Oracle (Mary Alice) and the exposition-happy Architect (Helmut Bakaitis).
-Though we are stumped as to why Morpheus is not given a scene to grieve or even acknowledge in a dramatically earned way the loss of his two top lieutenants.
-That is one of the film's most notable and damning missteps.
+Granted, we are stumped as to why Morpheus is not given a scene to grieve or even acknowledge in a dramatically earned way the loss of his two top lieutenants, which is one of the film's most notable and damning missteps.

 9. Chain Reaction (1996)